The best famous guitar riffs every guitar player should know, acoustic or electric, sound cool on both. FREE Tablature link for each.

-And because it can sometimes be a grind learning to play guitar, there's nothing more satisfying and rewarding than playing something on guitar when one of your friends or family say they recognise it.
+And because it can sometimes be a grind learning to play guitar, there’s nothing more satisfying and rewarding than playing something on guitar when one of your friends or family says they recognise it.

-After hours of brainstorming we've compiled a list of what we consider to be the 20 best easy guitar riffs every guitar player should learn to play.
+After hours of brainstorming, we’ve compiled a list of what we consider to be the 20 best easy guitar riffs every guitar player should learn to play.

 Not just for beginners but also for people who have been playing for years, the must-know riffs coming up will make you sound colossally cool.

-Question is: how many can you play?
+The question is: how many can you play?